bismuthfoundation/BismuthRPC/RPCServer/Commands.md

   if format is False, then a simple list with only tx row is returned. if format is True, then a full featured json dict with extra info is given.

-## Implemented, need proper node api command to be coded

 * getreceivedbyaccount  -  (account) (minconf=1)  -  Returns the total amount received by addresses with (account) in transactions with at least (minconf) confirmations.
   If (account) not provided return will include transactions to default account only.